-The following line graph compares the Company's cumulative shareholder return with that of a broad market index (Nasdaq Stock Market Index for U.S. Companies) and a published industry index (Nasdaq Computer and Data Processing Services Stocks).
+The following line graph compares the Company's cumulative shareholder return with that of a broad market index (Nasdaq Stock Market Index U.S.) and a published industry index (Nasdaq Computer and Data Processing Services Stocks).
 Each of these indices is calculated assuming that \$100 was invested on November 30, 1995.